IslandDAO/assurance-contract/readme.md

 [![](https://raw.githubusercontent.com/basexisland/assurance-contract/master/new-fork-order.jpeg)](https://www.youtube.com/watch?v=7lO6uYdzun4)

-# `basex.eth`
+# `basex.eth` 💰💰💰

 For the time being, the real funds are deployed to the `basex.eth` Gnosis Multisig and calculations happen manually in Google Docs.

 This is not the Amazon-traffic web site, we can totally handle 2 people who have already committed `$10k` each.
-You are also invited to participate in the crowdfunding.

 Weekly submission of screenshots to  Twitter / Discord / GitHub / internet archive / newsletter.
 That is a sufficient level decentralized centralization.

+More info about our fundraising progress: https://basexisland.com/bank

 [![](https://raw.githubusercontent.com/basexisland/assurance-contract/master/eloh-projects-chainlink-meme.gif)](https://superrare.co/artwork-v2/genes1s-12464)